40-Question Social Media Agency Evaluation Checklist

 Scoring Framework

-Score each question 1–5 (5 being strongest).
-Agencies scoring below 3.5 overall or below 4.0 on Revenue Attribution likely optimize for vanity metrics rather than business results.
+Rate each answer 1 to 5 based on specificity and depth.
+Agencies scoring below the midpoint overall, or below 4 on Revenue Attribution, tend to optimize for vanity metrics rather than measurable business impact.
 Weight heavily toward attribution and team quality.

 1